learn-co-curriculum/hs-mario-stretch-lab/README.md

 ### Part II: User Specified Height

-Add a new feature to your program that asks a user how tall they would like to make the pyramid.This should be a non-negative integer no greater than 23 (this is the tallest that a pyramid can be in Mario land).
+Add a new feature to your program that asks a user how tall they would like to make the pyramid.
+This should be a non-negative integer no greater than 23 (this is the tallest that a pyramid can be in Mario land).

 ### Part III: Chained pyramids